mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 And now both the horizontal and vertical axis loops as intended!

 !!! tip
     Typing out fixed values in pixels every time can be tedious and error prone.
-I'd recommend defining them as properties at the top of the file or object they're used in (eg. `property real boxHeight: vpx(135)`).
+I'd recommend defining them as properties at the top of the object they're used in (eg. `property real boxHeight: vpx(135)`).

 ## The rest of the theme